DuPont Analysis explained

-This article provides a practical explanation of DuPont Analysis.
-After reading this, you will understand the basics of this powerful financial management tool.
+DuPont Analysis: this article provides a practical explanation of DuPont Analysis.
+This article contains a general definition of the method, the calculation and formula, a practical example and de pros and cons.
+After reading this, you will understand the basics of this financial management tool.
+Enjoy reading!

 What is DuPont Analysis?